 The rest of this article is organized as follows.
 Elicitation and transcription conventions are introduced in Section 2.
 Initial properties of iconic plurals and mass terms are introduced in Section 3.
 Grammatical properties of unpunctuated repetitions are described in Section 4.
 Iconic properties of repetitions, both punctuated and unpunctuated, are discussed in Section 5.
 Their ability to create new discourse referents on iconic grounds is analyzed in Section 6.
 Punctuated repetitions are revisited in Section 7, where it is shown that they cannot just be analyzed as coordinated indefinites.
-We then turn to iconic mass terms in Section 8, and we speculate in Section 10 that the main properties of punctuated, unpunctuated and continuous repetitions can be replicated with some iconic gestures in spoken language.
-Concluding remarks are made in Section 11.
+We then turn to iconic mass terms in Section 8.
+A unified account of punctuated, unpunctuated and continuous repetitions is sketched in Section 9, and we speculate in Section 10 that the main properties of all three types of repetitions can be replicated with some iconic gestures in spoken language.
+Finally, concluding remarks are made in Section 11.
+Raw acceptability and inferential judgments on ASL paradigms are made available in the Supplementary Materials.